-315 - AP BIOLOGY (Lab Science) (Weighted Course)
+AP BIOLOGY (Lab Science) (Weighted Course)

 Meets 7 Times/Week - 1.4 Credits - Grade 12

-Prerequisite - Completion or concurrent enrollment in Organic Chemistry - By teacher recommendation
+Prerequisite - Completion or concurrent enrollment in Organic Chemistry and Statistics are recommended, but not required - By teacher recommendation

 This full year course is a comprehensive introductory college level course in Biology.
 It covers topics dealing with cell structure, organic chemistry, plant and animal structure, genetics, evolution, population studies and ecology.
 The students are encouraged to take the AP Biology exam near the end of the year that can be used for college Credit or placement, depending on the college of their choice.
 AP Biology students are not eligible for Advanced Biology (312).